Baking With Kids

 kids measuring liquids in the kitchenMeasuring liquids

-You might even manage to get some skip counting done!
-I let my kids skip count while the beater is running!
+• You might even manage to get some skip counting done!
+I encourage my kids to practice their skip counting while the beater is running!

 Back to Top